Dr Emma Cole

 Researcher biography

 I am a classicist and a theatre and performance studies scholar, and am a Fellow of the Higher Education Academy and the Royal Historical Society.
 My area of expertise lies in the performance of Greek tragedy in contemporary theatre, and I am particularly interested in experimental, immersive, and postdramatic adaptations of tragic texts.
 My most recent research was supported through the Arts and Humanities Research Council in the UK, via a UKRI Innovation Fellowship titled Punchdrunk on the Classics.
 The research project built upon my prior work as academic consultant on Punchdrunk's Kabeiroi (2017) and involved me going on secondment to Punchdrunk in a knowledge-exchange arrangement during which I worked as dramaturg on their production The Burnt City (2022-23).
-The fellowship will result in a monograph, titled Punchdrunk on the Classics: Experiencing Immersion in The Burnt City and Beyond, which is under contract with Palgrave Macmillan and estimated for publication in early 2024.
+My monograph Punchdrunk on the Classics: Experiencing Immersion in The Burnt City and Beyond documented the intersection between immersion and ancient literature within the development and audience experience of the production, and was published with Palgrave Macmillan in 2023.
 My collaboration with Punchdrunk on The Burnt City was profiled in the New York Times here.

 Other current research projects include an edited collection titled Experiencing Immersion in Antiquity and Modernity: From Narrative to Virtual Reality (Bloomsbury), a student edition of Euripides' Women of Troy for Methuen Drama, an invited chapter on dance, immersivity, and translation in Punchdrunk's The Burnt City and, together with Professor Chris Hay (Flinders University) a special issue of Contemporary Theatre Review on the theatre director Simon Stone.